Tips for Shaving Your Bikini Area

 - Place your hand on your stomach, just above your pubic area.
 Pull the skin upward to apply tension, and ensure the hair lies smooth.

 - Don’t press the razor too hard.
-Let the blades do all the work, and rinse after each pass.
-This helps to avoid skin irritation.
+Let the blades do all the work to avoid irritation and rinse after each pass to avoid stuck hairs.

 Shave between the thighs

-When shaving your bikini area, pick the side you want to start with.
+- When shaving your bikini area, pick the side you want to start with.
 It’s better if you start with the side opposite your dominant hand.
 Lean forward and lift the leg of the side you want to shave.
-This helps you to see what you are doing clearly.
+This helps you to see what you’re doing clearly.

-Run your hand over your bikini area, and dry it with a smooth towel.
+- In addition, after rinsing your bikini area, dry it with a smooth towel.
 Don’t rub this area too vigorously, as this can irritate the delicate skin.
-Only wet the area to let the skin breathe.